 Each episode features one person's story and perspective on tango and life, accompanied by a song inspired by that person's musical tastes.

-Soon after the COVID-19 pandemic swept the planet, our little family left DC to live in spouse's hometown in Spain.
-Between parenting, COVID precautions, and our currently tango-less location, my tango practice these days is pretty much limited to my living room.
+Soon after the COVID-19 pandemic swept the planet, our little family left DC to live in my spouse's hometown in Spain.
+Between parenting, COVID precautions, and our currently tango-less location, my tango practice these days is mainly limited to my living room (and the playground, as you can see in the video above).
 Humans of Tango is my way to continue connecting with other folks whose lives have been shaped by tango while deepening my own understanding of the dance and culture.
 In the process, I hope to share tango's versatility, power, and beauty with dancers and non-dancers alike.

-***** Acknowledgements This podcast would not exist without the support and help of some amazing humans whom I'm blessed to have in my life, namely my spouse, Rubén; my mother, Pamela; my cousin Jen; mentor, Larry; and dear friends Rafael, Simone, and Olga.
+***** Acknowledgements This podcast would not exist without the support and help of some amazing humans whom I'm blessed to have in my life, namely my spouse, Rubén; my mother, Pamela; my cousin Jen; and dear friends and reviewers Larry Swiader, Rafael Gattass, Simone Pinheiro, Olga Liapis-Muzzy, and Birthe Havmøller.
 I'm also incredibly grateful to the individuals who've shared their stories and perspectives for the podcast and to the musicians who've agreed to have their music featured.
 Last but certainly not least, huge thanks to every single person who has listened to the podcast.
 You make the process worthwhile!